 Weird though it may seem, people can actually become emotionally attached to circumstances they do not actually like.
 Sometimes these kinds of thoughts are expressed in demotivational cliches like “you have to be a psychopath to climb the corporate ladder,” or “the nice guys never get the girl.”
 Both of these are demonstrably false, but this does not stop people from using them as weak excuses for not leaving the devil they know behind.

 This is only one way in which we allow our own thoughts to subvert our happiness.
 One way of addressing this is a course of cognitive behavioral therapy, which is basically training on how to think about thinking, and discarding unhealthy, counterproductive mental habits.
+According to Hannah Goodman, LMHC, “Cognitive behavioral therapy, often shortened to CBT, focuses on recognizing negative thought patterns and changing thoughts and behaviors and feelings through concrete skills.”
 This is also something that a person can do by themselves, perhaps starting to evaluate their beliefs on the sacrifice some achievement will demand compared to the benefits it will yield.

 Few people enjoy spending time around people who are too full of themselves, but such people tend to have high levels of motivation (or alternatively, they simply turn to bragging to hide a lack of real achievement).
 Many people are afraid of disappointing the expectations of others or have experienced failure too frequently to believe that success is within their abilities.